uploadcare/uploadcare-wordpress/README.md

 Uploadcare, all-round media storage, management and delivery solution, breaks many of the standard WordPress Media Library limitations.

 This plugin allows WordPress authors upload images and other files with Uploadcare File Uploader while creating posts and pages.

-File Uploader supports local disk, camera, social media, and many other upload sources.
-Once uploaded, your files will be delivered with Uploadcare CDN along with Adaptive Delivery that automatically creates responsive images and adapts them for any device and browser.
+You can upload from local disks, camera, social media, and many other upload sources.
+Images and other files will be delivered with Uploadcare CDN.
+Serve images with Adaptive Delivery that creates responsive images and adapts them for any device.

 [![Build Status][travis-img]][travis] [![Uploadcare stack on StackShare][stack-img]][stack]